tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: Missing space in statusline.
 * BUG: Slowdowns when typing sometimes.
 I think it's ultisnips fault.
 Happend every time I tried to add a autocmd for TextChanged, TextChangedI *
+* BUG: Really slow when using syntastic and editing my vimrc.
+Split my vimrc into smaller parts?

 * Try autosave for everything.
 * Add option to disable git draw.